 The goal of Canada’s Anti-Spam Legislation (CASL) legislation is to reduce spam while encouraging responsible marketing practices.
 Bennet Jones launched a website to assist marketers with compliance.

-If you need some email marketing direction, there has been a couple of good books published recently.
+If you need some email marketing direction, there has been a couple of good books published.
 One is Email Marketing Rules: How to Wear a White Hat, Shoot Straight, and Win Hearts by Chad White and Jay Baer.
 Another is Email Persuasion: Captivate and Engage Your Audience, Build Authority and Generate More Sales with Email Marketing by Ian Brodie.
 There’s a new edition of David Meerman Scott’s best seller, The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly, that I highly recommend as well.

 What are your biggest email marketing challenges?
 Please share them in the comments below.